Showing you results for: “return-to-duty”

 Drivers using this option will need to create a new account in the Clearinghouse with the “Employer” role (note: this will require creating a new Login.gov account).
 When registering, select “Register as an Employer and Driver” and be sure to select “Yes” for the question “Are you an owner-operator?”
 Download step-by-step instructions.
 Drivers should not apply for a U.S. DOT Number when using this option to complete the RTD process.

-This means that, beginning November 18, 2024, having a “prohibited” Clearinghouse status will result in losing or being denied a CDL or CLP.
+This means that, as of November 18, 2024, having a “prohibited” Clearinghouse status will result in losing or being denied a CDL or CLP.

 Yes.
 If a SAP made an error while entering a driver’s RTD information, the SAP, or the SAP’s Clearinghouse Assistants, can make changes to this information.
 Entries may be removed one at a time by deleting the most recent entry.
 See pages 5-6 of the How to Report RTD Information: SAPs job aid for instructions.